Tinberg/globetrotter/README.md

 Javascript2 Kopstad and Tinberg

-write line where the code for export is!
+- write line where the code for export is!

-implement the pages for posts on explore and home. also for set a max posts for profile and my-profile
+- implement the pages for posts on explore and home. also for set a max posts for profile and my-profile

-slå sammen explore og home scss

 Alexandra:
 - ordne layout for post.html (bilde)